wilmixjemin8/JDK1.0/README.md

 k)  This  Framework  also   behave   like  AJAX   and  redirects   to  the  same   page....

-l)It  is  designed  like  java  to interact  with  Struts, Spring , hibernate , AJAX, etc.
+l)It  is  designed  like  java  to interact  with  OPLUS, S@ , H@ , etc.

-m) SO Jdk1.0  is designed  like JAVA.
+m) SO Jdk1.0  is designed  like JAVA1.0.

 so  that  its  can   easily  made   connection   to WDBAJ$  security database.

 o) This makes interaction   with JDollar Technology.

-Thus JAVA interacts  with  JDollar  thru  JDk1.0 Technology.
+Thus JAVA1.0 interacts  with  JDollar  thru  JDk1.0 Technology.

 Brief Explanation: